Design a UI element everyday, for 100 days.

 My goal was to improve the standard calculator in a few ways.
 First, simplify the memory operations.
 Usually, a physical calculator has 5 memory buttons (MR, MC, MS, M+ and M-).
 This functionality is not always easy to understand and use.
 I did away with these buttons to opt for more direct manipulation of the number in memory.

 The equation view informs the user of the calculation sequence that led to the answer.
 Backspace to correct errors in typing.
 And the history view to recall calculations done in the recent past.

 #005 - App Icon

 I came up with this for a hypothetical text playlist app.
 I had a lot of ideas and variations, and wasn't really happy with most of them.
 But this has potential.
-Not great, but it'll have to do.
-Even skimming through the wonderful icon handbook couldn't help this.
+It's not great, but it'll have to do.
+Even skimming through the wonderful icon handbook could not help this.
 Icon design is hard.

 #006 - User Profile

 An important feedback for Atmos was to show real users in the mockups, and avoid idealised versions with pretty but implausible display and cover images.
 This is a basic user profile with room for a headline, bio, link and location.
 There are two actions - message or follow.
 It's simple and works.